FreaKzero/ssgl-doom-launcher/README.md

 - Designed towards a "Fast in - Fast Out" User Experience
 - Multi Language Support
 - Different Colorthemes and Wallpaper Support
-- Oblige/Obhack Integration for Packages (Every Package has its own generated Map)
+- Oblige Integration for Packages (Every Package has its own generated Map)
+- "Userparameters" for Packages (like `-fastmonsters`, `-screendir`, etc)

 ## Roadmap / Soon
-- "Userparameters" for Packages (like `-fastmonsters`, `-screendir`, etc)
 - Package Import/Export System (Operating System agnostic)
 - Soundfeedback (can be turned off)
+- New Indexing System so users can manage their MODS directly on the harddrive all the time

 ## Customization Examples
 Wallpapers which are shown here dont ship with SSGL